Terex Hi-Ranger Optima TC55 Bucket Truck

 # 8: TRANSMISSION

-• Bucket trucks employ both manual and automatic transmissions.
+Bucket trucks employ both manual and automatic transmissions.
 Cost of operating the two is roughly the same, so the choice usually comes down to a matter of preference.
 However, a manual transmission does offer more control.
 On the other hand, an automatic transmission (which costs a little more) affords a smoother driving experience with less roll-back on inclines.
+Choosing a transmission type that enhances the user experience is crucial, much like ensuring smooth and efficient browsing on a website.

 # 9: ACCESSORIES